Specialise with a Master of Laws at Bond

-To be eligible for a specialisation, students mut complete at least FOUR of the 10 credit point subjects within the specialisation category.
+To be eligible for a specialisation, students must complete at least four of the 10 credit point subjects within the specialisation category.
 No general electives are offered in this program.

-The International Commercial Law and Dispute Resolution specialisation designed by leading experts and is offered online is available to domestic and offshore international students only.
-To be eligible for the specialisation, students must complete at least TWO of the following 20 cp subjects.
+The International Commercial Law and Dispute Resolution specialisation is designed by leading experts and is offered online.
+Online specialisations are available to domestic and offshore international students only.
+To be eligible for the specialisation, students must complete at least two of the following 20 credit point subjects.

 |Subject name||Credit points||Availability|

 |International Sales and Transport Law||20|